 Are you interested in building glute strength?
 Want a bigger butt?
 Or maybe you’re interested in preventing knee pain/injury, lower-back pain, or improving your physical performance?

-Whatever the reason, understanding the importance of your glutes, along with right exercises for building glute strength, are sure to help you.
+Whatever the reason, understanding the importance of your glutes, along with the right exercises for building glute strength, are sure to help you.
 I’m going to walk you through all of that and much more on this glute-strengthening, butt-building blog.

 Here’s what we’ll cover: